What’s your availability?

 What’s your style?
 Will you be posing us during our birth?

 I use a photojournalistic style, meaning I’m capturing things as they unfold with no posing, no direction from me.
-That’s part of my speciality.
+That’s part of my specialty.
 You can just forget I am there.
 At the end of your birth, just as I am about to leave, I might ask if you want a quick shot of your new family looking at the camera.
 If you do, it will be 20 seconds or less.

 Normally births happen at night or in dim rooms, so there is minimal light.
 Images might be grainier than usual but I think that adds to the authenticity of the event.
 We can discuss if you would be open to the use of flash for a few key photos, but I generally do not use it because it can be distracting.

 My hospital is saying they will only allow a South African Birth Photographer’s Association photographer, do you qualify?